Learn about workflow automation — benefits, uses, and more

 Types of workflow automation

-- Dynamic: Dynamic workflow automation refers to automation that determines steps in the moment.
-This means the software utilizes a schema template that handles varying inputs and considers different variables before making a move.
-This promotes agility and requires minimal long-term maintenance.
+- Dynamic: On the other hand, dynamic workflow automation is a more flexible approach.
+It determines the steps in real time, using a schema template that can handle varying inputs and consider different variables before initiating an action.
+This type of automation promotes agility and requires minimal long-term maintenance.

 Workflow automation examples